RishiMSF/dhis2Reports/README.md

 1. logout problem , to be fixed by checking dropdowns are not empty, if so go to login page.
 Or regulary send a system/ping .
 2. Copy link with view Anchor included.

+#TEST
+1. log in with a normal users (dossier is under